 Others who have made enormous contributions to the growth and success of the Sturt District Cricket Club and cricket in South Australia include Len Darling, who coached the club during the “Golden Era”, Frank Ward, Jack Giles, John Lill, Don Robins, administrators Arthur Thomas, Harry McKay, Ron Scott, Ern Brown, Peter Lovett, Don Howard, Dick McGuire and countless others.
 Thomas who was instrumental in the formation of the club in 1897, and McKay who guided it through its first thirty years serve a special mention as do McGuire and Howard.
 The last two mentioned made outstanding contributions during the 1980’s and 1990’s.

 From the beginning of this millennium the Borgas brothers, Cameron and Jason have played a major part in the on field success of Sturt.
 Jason has the distinction of being the Club’s all time greatest run scorer.
 Long serving administrators, Andrew Watson, Hank Middleton and Mick Harper also deserve mention for their service in the 2000’s.
-Mick Weatherald and Peter Judd both life members, have made outstanding contributions to the club as players and now coaches.
+Mick Weatherald and Peter Judd both life members, have made outstanding contributions to the club as players and as coaches.